r0ller/NetBSD-Qt-Notes/README.md

 # NetBSD-Qt-Notes

+Note: rewriting in progress to qt-6.7.2
-Qt5 (5.15) packages can simply be installed on NetBSD via the package manager (pkgin) but other platform specific installations need to be installed manually.
+Qt6 (6.7.2) packages can simply be installed on NetBSD via the package manager (pkgin) but other platform specific installations need to be installed manually.
 These are my notes on what I achieved and a cheatsheet for myself.
 I'll try to improve it to make a guide of this page.
 Feel free to share your experience to make this description better.

 Contents:
 * Qt Emscripten